On depth-zero integral models of local Shimura varieties: Introduction

-In the local Langlands program, local Shimura varieties play an important role in building a relationship between Galois representations and representations of connected reductive groups over local fields.
-For example, the local Langlands correspondence for $\GL_n$ is realized in the cohomology of Lubin-Tate spaces (see \cite{HT01}).
+The cohomology of local Shimura varieties simultaneously admits smooth $p$-adic group actions and Weil group actions and plays an important role in the local Langlands program.
+For general linear groups $\GL_n$, the local Langlands correspondence established by Harris-Taylor \cite{HT01} is realized in the cohomology of Lubin-Tate spaces.

-The cohomology of local Shimura varieties is typically computed using the globalization method.
-However, there is a program to compute it in a purely local manner, which started from the work of Yoshida (\cite{Yos10}).
-He revealed a geometric relation between Lubin-Tate spaces and certain Deligne-Lusztig varieties and computed the contribution of \textit{depth-zero} supercuspidal representations in the cohomology of Lubin-Tate spaces in a purely local manner.
-For positive-depth supercuspidal representations of $\GL_n$, several generalizations have been made so far by \cite{Wei10}, \cite{BW16}, \cite{IT20}, \cite{IT21}, \cite{Tok20}, and so on.